kavinduravishka/kerastfML/README.md

 	└── README.md

-	Extract kwasir-dataset in to the same folder where the "main.py" file exists After doing it the directory tree shold look like the following
+	Extract kwasir-dataset in to the same folder where the "main.py" file exists After doing it the directory tree should look like the following

 	.
 	├── data